false-schemers/sharpF/int/README.md

 Here is the list of IntL additions and things that behave differently between IntL and LibL:

+  *  vectors are self-evaluating and don't need to be quoted
   *  single-argument `eval` is available (macroexpands, compiles, and executes the argument)
   *  single-argument `expand` is available (macroexpands the argument)
   *  `load` is a procedure that dynamically loads and interprets Scheme code via `eval`
+  *  support for R7RS libraries; IntL forms are available in the built-in `(sharpf base)` library
   *  command-line file arguments are dynamically loaded
   *  there is a traditional REPL (read-eval-print loop)
-  *  vectors are self-evaluating and don't need to be quoted
+  *  both `import` and `define-library` forms can be entered interactively into REPL